mayankkushwaha24082006/Lab_Assignment_02-2401010191/README.md

 ## 🎯 Learning Outcomes
 This project helps you understand:

-◦ Class design and object creation
+◦Class design and object creation
-◦ Inheritance and abstract classes
+◦Inheritance and abstract classes
-◦ Working with interfaces
+◦Working with interfaces
-◦ Using HashMap for record management
+◦Using HashMap for record management
-◦ Implementing polymorphism
+◦Implementing polymorphism
-◦ Writing modular, clean Java code
+◦Writing modular, clean Java code